 Figure 2: The work instruction process

 Figure 2 shows the work instruction process in the department.
 There is very little difference between the steps before the use of MIM and after.
 Before the use of MIM, the process consisted of three steps.
-First, the management will assign a task to an appropriate officer through email.
-Next, the respective officer will delegate the task to the appropriate team and staff and process ended with the general staff completing the task.
-The task of the officer is to monitor the implementation of the task to completion and to update its progress to the management.
-In other words, the management relied on the officer to provide the latest update on the task that he/she has assigned.
-However, with the introduction of MIM for this task, the management are less reliant on their officer for the delivery of instruction and the update of its progress.
-Now, the management can directly disseminate their instructions through the technology.
-Moreover, the management can limit the scope of the message only to those who are relevant for the task.
-In other words, the message can be delivered directly to a particular staff in particular team.
+First, management assigns a task to an appropriate officer through email.
+Next, the respective officer delegates the task to the appropriate team and staff, and the process ends with the general staff completing the task.
+The task of the officer is to monitor the implementation of the task to completion and to update management on its progress.
+In other words, management relies on the officer to provide the latest update on the task that he/she has assigned.
+However, with the introduction of MIM, management became less reliant on officers for the delivery of instructions and progress updates.
+Now, management can directly disseminate their instructions through the technology.
+Moreover, management can limit the scope of the message to only those who are relevant for the task.
+In other words, the message can be delivered directly to a particular staff person on a particular team.
 According to a manager:

-‘….example if we have system error …… I will screen shot the error and share in the WhatsApp group for solution …’.
+“[...]for example, if we have system error [...]
+I will screen shot the error and share in the WhatsApp group for a solution […]”

-‘….example, if I requested certain data through WhatsApp group …. the communication is faster compare to email…’
+“[..]for example, if I requested certain data through a WhatsApp group [...] the communication is faster compared to email [...]”

 Case 2: Decision Making